FRC-Team-620/FRC-Team-620.github.io/landing.md

 				<header class="major">
 					<h3>Fabrication</h3>
 				</header>
-				<p>Fabrication is the process by which we turn our designs into real robots.
-Bandsaws, 3D printers, drills, bolts, and the like allow us to cut, print, and shape each individual component.
+				<p>Fabrication is the process by which the team turns designs into real robots.
+Bandsaws, 3D printers, drills, bolts, and the like allow the team to cut, print, and shape each individual component.
 From there, everything gets assembled according to the design plan.
 Once finished, the bot is ready for electronics.
 Fabrication is; the fabrication process; to make fabricants</p>
 			</div>
 		</div>
 	</section>